100+ Social Media Acronyms and Slang You Must Know

 BTS: Stands for “behind-the-scenes” and can be used by people who show life different from social media, more natural and not perfect.
 But for marketers, it’s better to use this abbreviation in posts that show their organizations from the inside.
 This can increase trust and convert prospective followers into customers.

-BTW: No explanation needed here, as it stands for “by the way.”
+BTW: No explanation is needed here, as it stands for “by the way.”

 DYK: If you need to post a fun fact, why not start with “did you know?”